Sawyer-B/CyberX-2022/README.md

 SSH into the control node and follow the steps below:
 - Copy the elkplaybook file to /etc/ansible.
 - Update the configuration file to include the webservers and Elk VM private IP's.
-- Run the playbook, and navigate to Elk VW to check that the installation worked as expected.
+- Run the playbook, and navigate to Elk VM to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it? /etc/ansible/file/
+Where do you copy it? /etc/ansible/file/filebeat-configuration.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+Edit the /etc/ansible/hosts file to add webserver/elkserver ip addresses.
 - http://20.119.228.252:5601/app/kibana
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- ssh azadmin@JumpBox(Public IP)
+- sudo docker container list -a (locate your ansible container)
+- sudo docker start container (name of the container)
+- sudo docker attach container (name of the container)
+- cd /etc/ansible/ - ansible-playbook elk.yml (configures Elk-Server and starts the Elk container on the Elk-Server) wait a couple minutes for the implementation of the Elk-Server - cd /etc/ansible/roles/ - ansible-playbook filebeat-playbook.yml (installs Filebeat and Metricbeat) - open a new web browser (http://[your.ELK-VM.External.IP]:5601/app/kibana) This will bring up the Kibana Web Portal - check the Module status for file beat and metric beat to see their data receiving.

+** You will need to ensure all files are properly placed before running the ansible-playbooks.